100 things to do in Manchester

 Grab a picture with the Emmeline Pankhurst statue in St Peter’s Square, and visit the Pankhurst Trust behind the Stopford Building on campus where you can discover the story of the Suffragettes in the very building where it all began.
 Now the home of Manchester Women’s Aid, there are many volunteering opportunities for you to get involved in to follow in Pankhurst’s footsteps.

-Meet BABY at the Science and Industry Museum
+Meet The Baby at the Science and Industry Museum

 Become a Peer or PASS mentor